-The term ‘software-in-the-loop testing’, or SIL testing, is used to describe a test methodology where executable code such as algorithms (or even an entire controller strategy), usually written for a particular mechatronic system, is tested within a modelling environment that can help prove or test the software.
+The term ‘software-in-the-loop testing’, or SIL testing, is used to describe a test methodology where executable code is tested within an entirely virtual modelling environment that can help prove or test the software.
+This code can take the form of algorithms (or even an entire controller strategy), usually written for a particular mechatronic system.

 During these testing stages the use of modelling toolchains (such as MATLAB Simulink®) can greatly improve the ability to integrate software code execution within an overall simulated environment.

-Model in the loop (MIL) testing and simulation is a technique used to abstract the behaviour of a system or sub-system in a way that this model can be used to test, simulate and verify that model.
+Model in the loop (MIL) testing and simulation is a technique used to abstract the behaviour of a system or sub-system into a model, which can then be used to test the overall control strategy.

 By using a standard toolchain such as Simulink® for model definition you can test and refine that model within a desktop environment, allowing complex control functionality to be proven out as part of an iterative process.